ninesmit/Master-Data-Science-Dissertation/README.md

 # CNN and Transformer-based architecture with scattering transform
-This repository contains source codes for all models implemented in my dissertation for my Master Degree.
+This repository contains source codes for all models implemented in my dissertation for my Master's Degree.

 ## Model Explanation
 There are 3 architectures used in this project, including a CNN-based model, vision transformer, and swin transformer.